Tachom/tachom-website-main/README.md

-# Tachom Developer GroupCSS Documentation
+# Tachom Developer Group  Documentation

-Tachom Developer GroupCSS uses [Next.js](https://nextjs.org/) for its documentation.
+Tachom Developer Group  uses [Next.js](https://nextjs.org/) for its documentation.
 Here is how you can run the project locally:

 1. Clone this repo